 Learn the basics at a try-it paddling program, explore scenic paddling locations with a naturalist on a Metroparks Paddling Experience, or hone your skills at a Paddle Sports Class.
 See the Outdoor Skills calendar for the lineup of upcoming programs designed to get you on the water.

-Explore the scenic ponds and marshes of your Metroparks by boat using these access points.
-You can launch hand-powered paddle craft (such as a canoe or kayak) at these locations.
+Explore the scenic ponds and marshes of your Metroparks.
+You can launch hand-powered paddle craft (such as a canoe or kayak) at several locations.
 These water bodies have no current and are great for beginner paddlers.
+Kayaking on our lakes/ponds you can be 8 and up with an adult.

 With access to a boat launch, Wiregrass Lake becomes a hub for paddling sports and fishing alike.
 This launch has rollers which makes it easier for paddlers to enter or return from the water.